AlexS12/FlightMechanics.jl/docs/src/aircrafts.md

 # C310

-Aerodynamics: explain where model is obtained from.
+- Aerodynamic data obtained from JSBSim model.

-Propulsion: explain the oversimplified model that is implemented.
+- Propulsion: engine is supposed to provide power proportional to the stick position and propeller has constant efficiency.

-FCS: reversible control system.
+- FCS: reversible control system.